cloudy-sfu/Dictionary/README.md

-# Google Dictionary API
+# Dictionary
- A command line implement of Google dictionary
+ A command-line implement for Free Dictionary API

 ## Acknowledge